PatrickCarollo/aws-microservice-cicd-iac/README.md

 SAM CLI,This template describes a basic Lambda serverless application backed by a Docker image and exposes an API endpoint with proxy integration.

-## Prerequisites:
+## Pre setup notes:
-If using GitHub as code source provider for Pipeline, a branch named 'dev' must exist before launching CI/CD stack
++ If using GitHub as code source provider
+- An existing Git branch named `dev` must exist before launching CI/CD stack in dev branch support launch
-## Setup Instructions:
+- Contents of `/scr` directory AND buildspec.yml must be copied to root
-_*set parameters `projectid` to a short string describing the function and `sourcebranch` to either `prov` or `dev`.
-They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding application services._
++ set parameters `projectid` to a short string describing the function and `sourcebranch` to either `main` or `dev`.
+They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding application services

 1. Install/update SAM CLI